 Thomas Daniel appears on the 1782 and 1783 tax lists of Washington County, VA taxed for 7 horses and 5 or 6 cattle.
 He is listed next to James (Sr) and Wyatt Daniel in 1782, their first appearance in records in the region.
 This suggests that Wyatt was born about 1761 which is supported by his age in the 1810-1840 censuses.
-Thomas Daniel 1750-1825 was taxed for around the same number of horses in cattle in Kentucky tax records.
+Thomas Daniel 1750-1825 was taxed for around the same number of horses and cattle in Kentucky tax records.

 Thomas last appears in Virginia records when he sold his land in Washington County in 1784.
 He did not sign the petition for the creation of Russell County, VA in 1785.
 It appears that he had migrated out of the county by this time.
 James Daniel Sr., Wyatt and their close relations appear in Washington, Russell and later Tazewell County, VA until after 1800 when most of this family migrated to Kentucky.

 Spilsby Daniel also appears in Russell County, VA tax lists in 1788 and his Revolutionary War pension application indicates that he was living in Washington County by 1780 when, at about age 15, he joined the Virginia militia.
 He accompanied Wyatt Daniel to Kentucky and Tennessee.